wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 - mentions.csv: Table linking target ids to each source sentence in which that target is mentioned.
-The target id consists of the target name, a hyphen, and a mission code (e.g., "mpf" or "phx") to disambiguate if target names are re-used between missions.
+The target id consists of the target name, a hyphen, and a mission code (e.g., "mpf", "phx", or "mer2") to disambiguate if target names are re-used between missions.
 The sentence id consists of the document id followed by a hyphen and the index of the sentence in the document.